caffiendkitten/rails-blogging-app/README.md

 - Seeded titles from Redit and content if it was available.

 ## How to run the test suite
+1. Fork and clone the repository

+2. `cd` into the correct directory, after opening the file, we suggest deleting the 'development.db' (if it exists) file in the event the database is skewed from cloning.

+3. Make sure to `bundle install` in your terminal to make sure all your gems are up to date

+4. After deleting the database, re-seed the database by first running `db:migrate` in your terminal to make sure the database is structured correctly.

+5. Once the migration files are in order, run `db:seed` in your terminal to repopulate the database.

+6. To run the program, enter `rails s` in your console to run the application!

 ## CRUD Actions